Olseda20/RoboticsGeoLocation/README.md

 ## SETUP

+This assumes you have docker installed on your machine. https://docs.docker.com/get-docker/

 ### Step 1: Spin up a new docker container
 #### Spinning up a Docker container for core noetic build
 In your terminal set up a docker instance for the project. in this case the name of the project is `rosproject`